 No person shall sell or transfer any residential dwelling unit, residential apartment complex or commercial or industrial building for the purpose of living or working therein which is not safe, clean and fit for human occupancy, which does not comply with and conform to the provisions of the Property Maintenance Code hereby established as the standard to be used in determining whether a residential dwelling unit, residential apartment complex, commercial building or industrial building is safe, sanitary and fit for human habitation and until that person has obtained a certificate of occupancy.

-Prior to any residential dwelling unit, residential apartment complex or unit, commercial building or industrial building being sold or leased or any part thereof, the owner of the residential dwelling unit, apartment complex, commercial building or industrial building shall give written notice thereof to the Township enforcement official.
+Prior to any residential dwelling unit or residential apartment complex or unit being sold or leased or any part thereof, the owner of the residential dwelling unit, apartment complex or unit shall give written notice thereof to the Township enforcement official.
 This notice shall contain the name and address of the owner and/or new owner or tenant and, if a notice is given by someone on behalf of the owner, that person's name and address.
 The notice shall also describe the premises to be occupied.
-An inspection fee of $40 for each apartment in a complex being sold or leased, $40 per residential dwelling unit sold or leased, $15 for reinspection of residential dwelling unit being sold or leased, $15 for reinspection of each apartment in a complex and $40 for each commercial or industrial building and $15 for reinspection of commercial or industrial building shall accompany the notice.
+The notice shall be accompanied with an inspection fee of $75 for each apartment in a complex being sold or leased and $75 per residential dwelling unit sold or leased.
+These inspection fees shall include one reinspection.
+If any additional reinspections are needed, there shall be a $25 reinspection fee.
+Inspections must be scheduled at least five calendar days prior to the settlement date or renter's move in date.
+Requests for inspection received four calendar days or less prior to settlement or renter's move in date will require an inspection fee of $125 for apartments and residential dwellings.

 [Amended 12-11-2000 by Ord.
 No. 2000-10]